OCamlverse/ocamlverse.github.io/docjam/docjam.md

 * [Learn more about the DocJam](http://gallium.inria.fr/~scherer/events/ocaml-docjam-may-2018/announce.html)

+## OCamlverse Rules for the DocJam

+1. Feel free to request commit privileges for OCamlverse by asking in an issue ticket.
+(This is always true!)
-OCamlverse members should feel free to place Work In Progress documentation in the DocJam directory and link to it from this page without performing a Pull Request.
-If you want to later move the documentation into place in the main part of OCamlverse, please request a Pull Request then.
+2. You may place any Work in Progress documentation you like in the `docjam` directory (or a subdirectory of it), and you may link to it in this document.
+3. You do not need to make a pull request to edit anything you are working on in `docjam` during the DocJam.
+4. Please put your name and github handle near the top of any document you are writing so people will know who is working on the document.
+If you want to commit to someone else's work in progress, _ask them if it's okay_.
+5. If something is far enough along to be worth asking other people to look at, link to it at the bottom of this page.
+You can edit this file at will to add such links.
+6. If you are done with something and want to make a Pull Request to move it elsewhere in OCamlverse, you should obviously feel free.

+After the DocJam is over, we will move some of the contents to appropriate parts of OCamlverse, clean out some things, and we may create a permanent scratch directory for Work in Progress.

-DocJam Projects:
+DocJam Projects for Review:

 * None yet!
 Add yours here!